ajitkoti/papertrail/content/post/2014-08-09-distributed-systems-theory-for-the-distributed-systems-engineer.md

 _What distributed systems theory should a distributed systems engineer know?_

 A little theory is, in this case, not such a dangerous thing.
-So I tried to come up with a list of what I consider the basic concepts that are applicable to my every-day job as a distributed systems engineer; what I consider 'table stakes' for distributed systems engineers competent enough to design a new system.
+So I tried to come up with a list of what I consider the basic concepts that are applicable to my every-day job as a distributed systems engineer.
 Let me know what you think I missed!

 <!--more-->